 Today I am sharing a Chili, Beans, and Baked Potato Recipe, game day grub that is sure to be a winner.
-Bush’s beans are the perfect pantry staple.
+Canned beans are the perfect pantry staple.
 They are delicious, filling and very budget-friendly, especially when you are feeding a crowd!
-I stock up with each shopping trip to Walmart.
+I stock up whenever I see them on sale.

 Chili, Beans, and Baked Potato Recipe

 Scrub the potatoes clean.

 Rub the potatoes with a little olive oil and sprinkle the potatoes with salt and pepper.

 Prick each potato with a fork and then wrap them in foil.
 This makes the potato skins softer.

 If you are in a hurry, you can microwave them for 3 or 4 minutes before baking them.
 But baked potatoes are so much better than those that are microwaved in my humble opinion.